carlosloaiza21/gym-booking-api/README.md

 A RESTful API for a gym class reservation system, built with [NestJS](https://nestjs.com/) and [PostgreSQL](https://www.postgresql.org/).

-This project was created as a practical learning exercise to master NestJS, implement clean architecture, authentication with JWT, and prepare for future integration with AWS services.
+This project is a backend service designed for managing gym class reservations, built with NestJS and PostgreSQL.
+It follows clean architecture principles, includes JWT-based authentication and role-based access control, and is structured to support AWS integration and production deployment.

 ---